aoijs/documentation/guide/begin/variables/README.md

 })
 ```

-{% hint style="info" %}
-If your using a command handler, this remains the same!
+> ℹ️ If your using a command handler, this remains the same!
-{% endhint %}

 If you want to make a new variable, for example "apples" you just have to add a `,` after the last variable value and type the name and vale of the new variable, as example with apples: